Personal licences

 Renewal of personal licence

-While you no longer need to renew your licence you should remember that all personal licence holders have a duty to tell the licensing authority that issued their licence of any changes to their name and address or if they are convicted of any relevant or foreign offences or, are required to pay an immigration penalty.
+Although you are no longer required to renew your licence, all personal licence holders must notify the licensing authority that issued their licence if there is any change to their name or address, if they are convicted of a relevant or overseas offence, or if they become liable to pay an immigration penalty.

 'Relevant offence' refers to the offences listed in the Act that could, on conviction, rule out the grant or renewal of a personal licence to the applicant concerned.
 The offences include: